seraogianluca/RoomBooking/docs/Tutorial.md

-# Making annotations and writing CRUD operations in JPA
+# Workgroup activity report - Making annotations and writing CRUD operations in JPA

 ## Table of contents